-See FPU-8.001 Purchasing
+See FPU-8.001 Procurement

-6.2.6 NEPOTISM / REPORTING STRUCTURE
+6.2.6 Nepotism / Reporting Structure

 University personnel should avoid situations where they may influence the decision to hire a family member at the University.
 A conflict of interest would exist, for example, if personnel serve on a selection committee or in a decision-making chain where a family member has applied for employment.
-In such a scenario, University personnel should disclose their familial status to the chair of the selection committee or the Director of Human Resources prior to the candidate's interview.
+In such a scenario, University personnel should disclose their familial status to the chair of the selection committee or Human Resources prior to the candidate's interview.
 Further, employees are not permitted to supervise family members as a conflict of interest would exist if a supervisor had to conduct a performance appraisal on a family member.